 Cosmetics that you can eat as well?

-Yes, go in the kitchen in search of products that help you to a radiant appearance and you will find more than expected!
+Yes, go into the kitchen in search of products that help you to a radiant appearance and you will find more than expected!

 But you can also put your fruits and vegetables into your face right away!
 Here are 5 beauty products from the kitchen, which give the radiant appearance the icing on the cake:

 10 Beauty Tips – Coconut Oil For Beauty

 Oil cleaning method: Hard to believe and yet so effective!
 Rub the face with oil, preferably, of course, good sesame, olive or coconut oil, 2-3 drops of tea tree oil against impurities, massage briefly and leave to work, and then wash off with a washcloth and warm to hot water again.